Localized Reduced Basis Additive Schwarz Methods: A Localized Reduced Basis Additive Schwarz Method

 To build the local reduced bases $\tilde{R}_i^{(k,l)T}$ we use an iterative enrichment procedure where the basis is extended with local Schwarz corrections $y_i^{(k,l)} \in \mathbb{R}^{n_i}$ for the current residual,

 In view of~\eqref{eq:local_change}, the corrections are only computed in subdomains $i$ with large residual norm $\|r_i^{(k,l)}\|$.
-In particular, for equations~\eqref{eq:fom} resulting from the discretization of an elliptic PDE we expect that the number of enriched bases scales linearly with the cardinality of $\mathcal{C}^{k+1}$.
+In particular, for finite-element discretizations of elliptic PDEs without high-conductivity channels, we expect that with increasing $k$ the number of enriched bases will be of the same order as the cardinality of $\mathcal{C}^{k+1}$.
 The exact definition of the enrichment scheme is given in Algorithm~\ref{alg:lrbas}.
 There are various possibilities to choose the criterion for the localized enrichment in line 9 of Algorithm~\ref{alg:lrbas}.
 In this work we simply select those reduced spaces for enrichment for which the quotient between the norm of the local residual and the norm of the global residual is larger than a fixed constant that scales with the number of the subdomains.

 Note that an important property of localized enrichment is that after an enrichment step only those blocks $(i,j)$ of the matrix corresponding to~\eqref{eq:rom} have to be updated for which either $\tilde{R}_i^{(k,l)}$ or $\tilde{R}_j^{(k,l)}$ have been enriched.
 Using reduced basis techniques~\cite{BuhrEngwerEtAl2014} it is further possible to evaluate the residual norms $\|R_i r^{(k,l)}\|$ and $\|r^{(k,l)}\|$ using only reduced quantities, which again only have to be updated for local bases $\tilde{R}_i^{(k,l)T}$ affected by the enrichment.
 Thus, in a distributed computing environment only the main compute node solving~\eqref{eq:rom} and those nodes associated with the enriched bases have to perform any operations, while the other compute node lay at rest.